Is Hormone Replacement Therapy (HRT) Right for You?

 Because of these health risks, many physicians stopped prescribing HRT to their patients; however, more recent studies argue that the positive health benefits of HRT outweigh the health risks and that the health risks are heavily dependent on the following factors:

-Women who wait longer after starting menopause (more than 10 years) have a higher risk of health problems associated with HRT.
-This is due to the long absence of estrogen from their bodies, by which a fresh stream of the female sex hormone can cause complications, including regrowth of breast tissue, which at that age, can lead to breast cancer.
+Women who wait longer after starting menopause (more than ten years) have a higher risk of health problems associated with HRT.
+This is due to the prolonged absence of estrogen from their bodies, by which a fresh stream of the female sex hormone can cause complications, including regrowth of breast tissue, which, at that age, can lead to breast cancer.

 You can mitigate additional health risks by carefully monitoring the dosage of estrogen administered during HRT to ensure that the correct amount is given.
 As with all medical treatments, a person’s health history is essential when determining which type of medical treatment should be administered, especially HRT.